Published 16 May 2022 in Surveys

 The DEL project measures on a regular basis the degree of knowledge of the Sustainable Development Goals in four countries to assess the level of citizen ownership of the Agenda 2030 endorsed by 193 countries at the UN in 2015.

-According to the latest data available, only 5% (in the UK) to 11% (in France) of the general population indicate they heard or read about the Sustainable Development Goals and declare (or pretend) to know what the SDGs are.
+According to the latest data available, from 7% (in the UK) to 11% (in France) of the general population indicate they heard or read about the Sustainable Development Goals and declare (or pretend) to know what the SDGs are.

 Interestingly, the level of education seems to be the main discriminating variable explaining the level of knowledge of the 2030 Agenda, in each of the four countries surveyed.